rockthejvm/rockthejvm.github.io/_drafts/2024-07-25-testing-raise.md

 We left out only the case in which we want to mock the function raising an error.
 As you can imagine, it's close to what we've just done.
 The main difference is that we cannot use the `returns` function on the MockK scope.
 We don't want to throw an exception.
 So, the `throws` function is not suitable too.
 We need to use the more generic `answers` function indeed.

-First, we need to add a new error to our errors hierarchy:
+First, we need to add a new error to our errors' hierarchy:

 ```kotlin
 sealed interface DomainError {